mesosphere/dcos-docs-site/pages/1.13/administering-clusters/deploying-a-local-dcos-universe/index.md

 ---

 You can install and run DC/OS services on a datacenter without internet access with a local [Universe](https://github.com/mesosphere/universe).
-You can deploy a local Universe that includes all Certified packages (easiest), or a local Universe that includes selected packages (advanced).
+You can deploy a local Universe that includes all Certified packages (basic), or a local Universe that includes selected packages (advanced).

 **Prerequisites:**